 - Gonioscopy, especially if the plan is to place a lens in the anterior chamber or there are concerns about uveitis or peripheral anterior synechiae

-Routine preoperative testing including EKG, complete blood count, electrolytes, creatinine, urea nitrogen, and glucose was not found to be beneficial prior to cataract surgery as intraoperative or postoperative complication rates were similar for those who did and did not have routine preoperative testing prior to cataract removal (Keay 2009).
+Routine preoperative testing including EKG, complete blood count, electrolytes, creatinine, urea nitrogen, and glucose was not found to be beneficial prior to cataract surgery (Phacoemulsification) as intraoperative or postoperative complication rates were similar for those who did and did not have routine preoperative testing prior to cataract removal (Keay 2009).